SE::AOL::Suggest - AOL Search Suggestion Scraper

 cheap thesis

-A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in a structured form, such as CSV or JSON.
+A-Parser supports flexible results formatting thanks to the powerful built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, such as CSV or JSON

 Exporting a list of suggestions